Interfaith Works history

 - Bring Some Fun: Organize and lead activities at one of our residences such as bingo, board games, or arts and crafts with our residents.
 2-3 volunteers at one time.
 Minimum age 14, not appropriate for young children.

 Interfaith Works relies on the generous donations from our community members.
 A great way to involve your faith community is by hosting a drive for the items Interfaith Works programs need most.

 Interfaith Works Clothing Center collects new and gently used items and provides them to our neighbors free of charge, allowing them to use more of their resources on essential needs.

-Items needed: clothing, sheets, towels, small home goods, gloves, hats, scarves, pajamas, sports bras (S to XL), shoes, umbrellas, ponchos (link to Clothing Center page)
+Items needed: clothing, sheets, towels, small home goods, gloves, hats, scarves, pajamas, sports bras (S to XL), shoes, umbrellas, ponchos.
+Learn more here.

 Collect other items